eccenca/documentation.eccenca.com/docs/explore-and-author/graph-exploration/building-a-customized-user-interface/property-shapes/index.md

 Used Path: `shui:onInsertUpdate`

-### Query: On delete update
+### On delete update

-This query is executed when a value is changed or removed.
+A query which is executed when the resource the node shape applies to gets deleted.

 The following placeholder can be used in the query text of the SPARQL query:

 - `{{shuiMainResource}}` - refers to the main resource rendered in the start node shape of the currently displayed node shape tree (only relevant in case of sub-shape usage) ;
-- `{{shuiResource}}` - refers to the resource which is rendered in the node shape where this property shape is used (maybe a sub-shape) ;
 - `{{shuiGraph}}` - the currently used graph.